RedisTimeSeries/RedisTimeSeries/docs/commands/ts.revrange.md

 syntax:
 ---

-Query a range in reverse direction.
+Query a range in reverse direction

 ## Syntax